questianon/sdupdates/README.md

 	* hand captioning 782 screencap, 44,000 steps, training set for the regularization images

 ### **Embeddings**
+!!! info If an embedding is >80mb, I mislabeled it and it's a hypernetwork

 * Text Tutorial: https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Textual-Inversion
 	* Make sure to use pictures of your subject in varied areas, it gives more for the AI to work with
 * Tutorial 2: https://rentry.org/textard